mailgun/documentation/source/api-ip-pools.rst

 Removes an IP Pool from a domain.
 You will need to supply a replacement IP option

-.. note:: Only dedicated IPs that are not on a warmup can be added to an IP Pool.

 .. container:: ptable

  ================= ========= ===============================================
  Parameter                   Description
  ================= ========= ===============================================
- pool_id           *string*  id of the pool to assign
+ ip                *string*  id of the pool to assign
  ================= ========= ===============================================